leonstel/leonstel.github.io/blogs/gmap4.md

 }
 ```

-This way you can create really fast new map components.
-Then you can use to MapBases method to quickly
-hook up with google maps.

-The MapBase is responsible for putting the googlemaps in the DOM

 ### Map Base in depth

 // TODO schema how the methods are being called after loading and initialize